chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``role_path``
    The location in which role files are located.
 Default value: ``/var/chef/roles``.

+``ruby_gem_url``
+    The location to source rubygems.
+It can be set to a string or array of strings for URIs to set as rubygems sources.
+Default value: ``https://www.rubygems.org``.

 ``run_lock_timeout``
    The amount of time (in seconds) to wait for a chef-client lock file to be deleted.
 A chef-client run will not start when a lock file is present.
 If a lock file is not deleted before this time expires, the pending chef-client run will exit.
 Default value: not set (indefinite).
 Set to ``0`` to cause a second chef-client to exit immediately.